5 Ways to Rewire Your Brain to Reduce Stress –

 To rewire your brain to reduce stress, you need to be aware of where it’s coming from.
 The more stress you experience from multiple sources, the less you are aware of it.
-You need to be aware of your stressors to have it under control.
+You need to be aware of your stressors to have them under control.

-Take some time and check your self.
+Take some time and check yourself.
 Pay attention to your body and check the physical signs of stress.
 Identify where in your body you feel different emotions.
 Tune in to your emotion and notice what you feel.

 Since negative thoughts are automatic, track your thoughts.
 This will give you a better picture of how your stressors impact your daily life and how you can avoid repeating them.

 Once you are aware of your stressors, you can practice changing them.

 Minding your mind or mindfulness can rewire your brain and wipe away your stress.
 Mindfulness is paying attention to your present moment without judgment.
 It not only reduces stress but also builds inner strength so that future stressors will have less impact on your well-being and happiness.